Where do you rehearse?

 Confirmed performances are:

-We are performing at the Victoria Park Bandstand on 25th June in the afternoon -Times TBC.
+Victoria Park Bandstand on 25th June in the afternoon – 2.30pm.
 Other performances may be scheduled.

-Our end of term concert is on Thursday 13th July at St Johns Clerkenwell.
+Our end of term concert Get Happy is on Thursday 13th July at St Johns Clerkenwell.
 There will be a dress rehearsal on Tuesday 11th July at St Mary-at-hill (no rehearsal on Wednesday 12th).

 How do I get to Lauriston School?